Golf Tutorials

 Mastering the On-Course Essentials

-To perform those duties well, you need to develop a specific set of skills.
+To perform these duties well, you need to develop a specific set of skills.
 This isn't about having a perfect golf swing yourself, it’s about understanding the game inside and out, from the ground up.

 Physical Stamina and Preparedness